plilab/megaparsack-indentation/devlog.md

 Changes to the system in reverse chronological order

+## Fri 26 Sep 2025 02:32:42 PM +08

+- Refactored the megaparsack indentation library
+    - Moved test code into `test` module
+    - Make defensive checking in `update-indentation` into a contract, deduplicated checking between `guard/p` and `update-indentation`.

 ## Fri 26 Sep 2025 02:39:34 AM +08
 - Made a lexer